 The famous Prague Astronomical Clock also known as the Prague Orloj is one of the most breathtaking landmarks in the Czech Republic.
 Existing since the 15th century, the clock has been functioning for over 600 years and is still ticking.

 Many visitors to Europe include this destination in the top of their bucket list.
-Every hour, every day, year-round, tourists as well as locals stand watching the compelling beauty of this medieval art.
+Every hour, every day, year-round, tourists as well as locals stand to watch the compelling beauty of this medieval art.
 Better yet, in addition to the visual attraction, tourists come to discover the symbolism recorded about it and learn more about its history.

 How the Prague Astronomical Clock came to be

 Hanuš came through and created the greatest astronomical clock around the year 1410.
 However, there was a problem.
-The council members became skeptical about the possibilities of Hanuš sharing this technology with another city.
+The council members became sceptical about the possibilities of Hanuš sharing this technology with another city.
 This would obviously not make their city prominent for a unique masterpiece and so they devised a dark plan.
 They had to eliminate the threat.

-No drastic measures like murder or anything but is was still a sick plot.
+No drastic measures like murder or anything but it was still a sick plot.
 One still night in Prague, the council sent a group of people to break into Hanuš home.
 They injured his eyes with iron and left him blind.
-Because he sensed the why’s of this action, he decided to seek revenge and alter his work.
+Because he sensed why’s of this action, he decided to seek revenge and alter his work.
 He took his apprentice with him and stopped the clock from ticking.
 The clock stayed put for a century and was restored its function again.

-This story involving these legends of that century is not only interesting but also relatable to the struggles involved in invention.
+This story involving these legends of that century is not only interesting but also relatable to the struggles involved in the invention.
 However, despite the chaos that could have surrounded its creation, the Prague Astronomical Clock has been a treasure to the people of Prague for more than five centuries.
 And tourists swarm in huge numbers to take pictures and come back to this city to enjoy the priceless beauty over and over again.